sourcegraph/handbook/content/engineering/web/frontend-platform/index.md

   - [Felipe Janer](../../../../company/team/index.md#felipe-janer-he-him)
   - [Valery Bugakov](../../../../company/team/index.md#valery-bugakov-he-him) moves in FQ2 to the [Code Insights Team](../code-insights/index.md)

+## Mission

+To empower all users and Sourcegraph frontend developers to achieve maximum efficiency and effectiveness, by enabling and building a first-class web experience.

+## Vision

+Using and developing Sourcegraph is effortless.

+- We have a frictionless developer experience that empowers our frontend engineers to achieve the maximum value from the time spent on development.
+- We have an intuitive, performant, and consistent user experience that makes Sourcegraph an indispensable part of every developer workflow.

+## Responsibilities

+1. Frontend platform:
+   - Creating and maintaining the Wildcard Component Library.
+   - Owning the Sourcegraph web tech stack, tools, and patterns.
+   - Documentation and training material to enable product teams and new hires to quickly learn how we do web development at Sourcegraph.
+   - Define and maintain how we test and deploy frontend code.
+   - Ensuring an efficient and reliable frontend CI pipeline.
+   - Track, measure, and improve cross-cutting frontend metrics like bundle size, [Web vitals](https://web.dev/vitals/), etc.

+2. The core user experience of the Sourcegraph product:
+    - Accessibility, navigation, and information hierarchy
+    - Performance and efficiency of the core UI
+    - All code browsing and code host-like views
+    - Code syntax highlighting
+    - Sourcegraph application homepage
+    - Support and enable other teams in all of the above.

 ## Contact

 - [#frontend-platform-chat](https://sourcegraph.slack.com/archives/C01LTKUHRL3) channel or @frontend-platform in Slack.